janpetzold/az305-learning/README.md

 Azure DNS uses anycast networking, so each DNS query is answered by the closest available DNS server to provide fast performance and high availability for your domain.
 Azure DNS also supports private DNS domains.
 This feature allows you to use your own custom domain names in your private virtua l networks, rather than being stuck with the Azure-provided names.
 Azure DNS also supports alias record sets.
 You can use an alias record set to refer to an Azure resource, such as an Azure public IP address, an Azure Traffic Manager profile, or an Azure Content Delivery Network (CDN) endpoint.
 You can't use Azure DNS to buy a domain name.

 Azure Front Door lets you define, manage, and monitor the global routing for your web traffic by optimizing for best performance and instant global failover for high availability.
+Front Door can

+- cache static objects
+- terminate SSL connections as close to the end user as possible
+- route traffic to the lowest latency Azure region hosting the web app

 Azure Traffic Manager is a DNS-based traffic load balancer that enables you to distribute traffic optimally to services across global Azure regions, while providing high availability and responsiveness.
 Traffic Manager provides a range of traffic-routing methods to distribute traffic such as priority, weighted, performance, geographic, multi-value, and subnet.
+Traffic Manager provides failover and geographic routing but can't do caching or SSL termination.

 Azure Load Balancer provides high-performance, low-latency Layer 4 (Transport layer) load-balancing for all UDP and TCP protocols.
-To provide zonal fault tolerance, you can deploy a standard Azure Load Balancer instance with internet-facing workloads or application tiers.
+To provide zonal fault tolerance (not regional!), you can deploy a standard Azure Load Balancer instance with internet-facing workloads or application tiers.

 Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.
 There are two primary methods of routing traffic: